Sicarius thomisoides: Description and behavior

 It can grow between 12 and 20 mm in length, lives in desert areas of northern and central Chile and has nocturnal habits, building shelters under rocks on sandy substrate in northern Chile, it is extremely common in urban regions with a lot of household waste.

-Sicarius spiders have already been observed feeding on insects, scorpions and other spiders, but recently, a 20 mm long specimen of S. thomisoides was recorded in Mamiña, in northern Chile, preying on a 28 mm gecko (Phyllodactylus gerrhopygus) long.
+Sicarius spiders have already been observed feeding on insects, scorpions and other spiders, but in 2020, a 20 mm long specimen of S. thomisoides was recorded in Mamiña, in northern Chile, preying on a gecko (Phyllodactylus gerrhopygus) 28 mm long.
 The spider was reported feeding on the fluids of the lizard's digested body, the lizard's skin was damaged and dark, indicating possible dermonecrotic effects, since enzymes of hemolytic and dermonecrotic activity were reported in Sicarius, with an action similar to that of Loxosceles.

 Venom

 A recent study showed that the species S. thomisoides has active sphingomyelinase D, which has effects and intensity similar to that of the dangerous Chilean recluse spider (Loxosceles laeta).

-The venom is capable of causing complement-dependent hemolysis and cytotoxic activity against human skin fibroblasts in concentrations of 10 µg, and 50 µg induces progressive dermonecrosis, basically induces hemolysis, cytotoxicity and dermonecrosis.
+The venom is capable of causing complement-dependent hemolysis and cytotoxic activity against human skin fibroblasts in concentrations of 10 μg, and 50 μg induces progressive dermonecrosis, basically induces hemolysis, cytotoxicity and dermonecrosis.
 Therefore, like Sicarius ornatus and Loxosceles laeta, S. thomisoides fulfils the toxic parameters to cause damage in humans.
-The concentration of 50 µg of S. thomisoides venom seems to be enough to produce dermonecrosis.
-Thus, higher doses of venom inoculated by adults of S. thomisoides could cause more seious lesions, since adults possess up to eight times the concentration assayed.
+The concentration of 50 μg of S. thomisoides venom seems to be enough to produce dermonecrosis.
+Thus, higher doses of venom inoculated by adults of S. thomisoides could cause more serious lesions, since adults possess up to eight times the concentration assayed.
 Sicarius thomisoides venom also has extremely fibrinogenolytic activity and cleaved all Aα-Chains most rapidly, while Loxosceles reclusa and L. laeta took longer to cleave.